Employee Resignation Announcement (with Email Samples)

 There you have it – next time an employee resigns, you can make the proper announcement and keep the organization moving forward.

-Employees leaving for new opportunities can be a big deal for your organization, but remember that it’s a normal part of business.
+Employees leaving for new opportunities can be a big deal for your organization, but remember that it’s a normal part of the business.

-With some preparation, putting together a well written, professional email announcement can help minimize any negative disruptions in the business.
+With some preparation, putting together a well-written, professional email announcement can help minimize any harmful disruptions in the business.
+Three final notes to consider when writing your resignation announcement email:

 • Make the announcement as soon as possible